$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Introduction

 \subsection{Acknowledgements}

-This work is part of the author's doctoral dissertation.
+This work is based on the author's doctoral dissertation.
 It is the product of many conversations with both his thesis advisor Dan Dugger and with Clover May, who each came to the rescue repeatedly.
-While the sincerity of his sentiment is muffled somewhat by the affected remove of writing in the third person, the author is in fact extremely grateful to both of them.\\
+The author is grateful to both of them, as well as to Kelly Poland for spotting an error, and to the anonymous referee for numerous useful suggestions.
+This work was partially funded by University of Oregon and Gonzaga University. \\